RahavAyalon/trip_planner/README.md

 # Future Improvements

-- Session Management: will allow each user to view only its history using a designated DB (for example, MongoDB) to store each user's data and metadata.
-(Initial implementation of cookies for auth exists)
+- Session Management: Currently, all the users see a shared history of all the users.
+To enable each user to view only its data, session management can be implemented using cookies, together with the maintenance of a DB for users data and metadata.
+A suitable DB for this issue could be a scalable non-relational DB, like MongoDB.
-- Improved prompt injection detection: Some queries which include prompt injection are not detected by llm-guard, or using Hugging Face models.
+- Improved Prompt Injection Detection: Some queries which include prompt injection are not always detected by llm-guard, or using Hugging Face models.
+Further research in the topic is necessary for improving the detection.
-- Allow the user conversation with the bot rather than a one-shot message.
+- Conversational Chat: As of today, the interaction of the bot and the user is "One-Shot" - the user sends a query and the bot responds.
+A more holistic solution will enable the user to have a conversation with the                        bot, enabling him to update or add new details.
+- Logging: At the moment, logging is implemented using Python's logging (only in the backend).
+In the future, incorporating a customized logger or a 3rd party logging service in the backend as well as the frontend could help increase error detection.